LiquidGalaxyLAB/liquid-galaxy/README.md

 If your Liquid Galaxy setup is using the screens in vertical, you will have to rotate them manually (on Ubuntu: Launchpad -> Displays -> Rotation -> Counterclockwise).

+### [Optional] Full-screen

+Liquid Galaxy will by default display Earth's menu bar, which is useful for development but not very good looking for demonstrations.

+It is up whether to enable it:

+`~/tools/earth-fullscreen.sh && sudo reboot`

+Full screen uses another window manager ([Openbox](http://openbox.org/wiki/Main_Page)), which does not share Gnome's display settings.
+If needed, you can rotate your screens by typing the following:

+(Openbox tip: use <kbd>CTRL</kbd> + <kbd>ALT</kbd> + <kbd>-></kbd> to move onto the next Workspace, then right click on desktop -> terminal emulator)

+`xrandr -o left && echo 'xrandr -o left' > ~/.xprofile`

+You can disable it anytime:

+`~/tools/revert-earth-fullscreen.sh && sudo reboot`

 ## Within this repository